 By prioritizing sustainable logging and the use of sustainable wood products, we can collectively work towards a healthier planet and a more sustainable future for the timber industry.
 This is where we feel our responsibility as a Maine logging company comes in.
 We’re aware of these progressing factors, changing standards, and evolving technologies.
 This is because, at Day Logging, we want to be a sustainable part of our local economy for generations to come.
 That fundamentally requires being good stewards of our environment and managing forests responsibly.

-If you want help managing your forests and making a difference in the future of Maine, New Hampshire, and (in a small way) the world, please reach out to us for more information about our sustainable logging services and how we can help you profitably make a difference.
+If you want help to manage your forests and make a difference in the future of Maine, New Hampshire, and (in a small way) the world, please reach out to us for more information about our sustainable logging services and how we can help you profitably make a difference!